PARIS INTERNATIONAL

 Share the joy of coming together to blow out our 20 candles for this essential event on the international lesbian scene (rated in the Top 10 of worldwide lesbian events in the British magazine Diva!).
 We look forward to seeing you all this fall to wish the festival a happy birthday!

-Saturday, November 1 the party at the Bus Palladium will be the occasion to dance until dawn.
+On Saturday, November 1st, the party at the Bus Palladium will be the occasion to dance until dawn.

 For all that and more see you at the Trianon on October 30!